Credit Bureau of Canada Collections

 Is Credit Bureau of Canada Collections legitimate?

 Yes.
-Credit Bureau of Canada Collections (CBCC) is a licensed collection agency.
+Credit Bureau of Canada Collections is a licensed collection agency.

 Is Credit Bureau of Canada Collections a licensed collection agency in Ontario?